 The price for such a premium quality and complete workout station is ridiculous.
-Though over the $400 mark, it is still super affordable considering what you get.
+Though a bit pricier than other models, it is still super affordable considering what you get.
 The Weider Home Gym or the Gold’s Gym XRS50 can try to compete with the Bowflex, but only in certain aspects, so I will scratch them from the list and place this model as the number one within its category.

 The rods are replaceable, so you can very well lower the resistance down to a minimum and have your significant other, or even kids participate and train.

 You get a 5-year warranty on each, though it doesn’t cover the usual wear and tear.
-I do assume they will lose some of the elasticity and hence resistance over time, but it’s not likely to happen before several years go by (I’ve read few reviews saying at least 5 or 6).
+I do assume they will lose some of the elasticity and hence resistance over time, but it’s not likely to happen before several years go by.
 Even if this happens, you can always replace the rods which are fairly inexpensive.